Be a Center for Community Solutions Volunteer

 Volunteers provide support at the front desk: greeting clients, visitors, staff and volunteers, responding to calls, helping with various clerical and administrative tasks.
 A Live Scan criminal background check is required.
 Volunteers are needed for the Pacific Beach office during lunch time from Monday to Friday.
 Volunteers must be able to volunteer once per week for 1 hour for a minimum of 3 months.

 *Require a 12 month commitment and the completion of Center for Community Solution’s 65-Hour Sexual Assault and Domestic Violence Crisis Intervention Training and a criminal background clearance.

-Volunteer Overview: The July volunteer info session is full!
-The next available info session will be held on Monday, August 5th at 6pm.
-To RSVP, and for more information about specific volunteer roles, please contact Stephanie Robitaille at email@example.com.
+Your first step to volunteering!
+Volunteer Info Session: The next available info session will be held on Tuesday, September 3rd at 6pm.
+To RSVP, and for more information about specific volunteer roles, please contact Stephanie Robitaille at firstname.lastname@example.org.

 Crisis Intervention Training: The next 66-Hour Crisis Intervention Training will take place in the fall, exact dates TBD.
 Generally the schedule is Tuesdays, Wednesdays, Thursdays (5:30pm-9pm) and Saturdays (9am-5pm).
 For more information, contact Cleo Spencer at email@example.com